Kwan Tak-hing: History

 Kwan worked on films with two of the students of Lam Sai-wing (himself a student of the real Wong Fei-hung).
 First, Leong Wing-hang, who worked as action director on Wong Fei-hung films as well as other Kwan vehicles including The Five Heroes' Deadly Spears (1951).
 Later he worked with Lau Cham, father of Lau Kar-leung and Lau Kar-wing.

 The Wong Fei-hung sequence of films ended in 1970 and Kwan went into semi-retirement.
 During this period, Kwan opened a martial arts school and a number of herbal centres, whose branded soup and an ointment for bruises were well known in Hong Kong.

 In 1974, Golden Harvest revived the role, pairing Kwan with Sammo Hung in The Skyhawk.
 Other films followed in which Kwan played his most familiar role – Magnificent Butcher (1979), Magnificent Kick (1980), and Dreadnaught (1981).
 TVB also aired a 13-part television series featuring Kwan as Wong Fei-hung in 1976.
 By this time, he was in his 70s and although he was doubled for the more athletic scenes, he still demonstrated remarkable fitness and suppleness.

 Kwan received an honorary MBE for his charitable work and contribution to the entertainment industry, in 1984.
 On 5 November 1984, Kwan married his second wife Kwan Yut-chur in Reno, Nevada, whom he first met whilst travelling in the US, whilst raising money for the Chinese war effort.

 To the Chinese, Kwan embodied Confucian virtues and patriarchal authority, and he is thought to have modelled his speeches on those of Sun Yat-sen. Kwan appeared in cameo roles in The Family Strikes Back and Aces Go Places 4 (both 1986).
 His final film appearance was in the 1994 family comedy film It's a Wonderful Life!, at the age of 89, some 61 years after his acting career began.
-He died at the age of 91 of pancreatic cancer.
+He died on the day after his 91st birthday of pancreatic cancer.